web-designIO/webdesignio2-runtime-draft/README.md

 ## Getting started

 Make sure you have docker and docker-compose installed.
-Then setup the project using the following steps:
+Then setup the project using the command:

-    $ npm install
     $ make server

-This should make the server listen on port 3000.
+This should install all dependencies and make the server listen on the address machine.dev:3000.
+So you should make sure to setup a local dns server.
+Dnsmasq is pretty simple to setup.
+Or use your hosts file to resolve `machine.dev` to `localhost`.

 ## Concept